mathigon/textbooks/content/divisibility-and-primes/content.md

 ## The Distribution of Primes

-It is quite easy for a computer to check if a number is prime – simply by trying to divide it by all smaller numbers.
-But of course there are much cleverer and faster algorithms.
-Here you can try it yourself:
+The easiest way to check if a number is prime, is to try to divide it by all smaller integers.
+Computers can do this very quickly and efficiently.
+For _very large_ numbers, with hundreds of digits, there are also more efficient algorithms.
+Some of these even use probability to determine if a number is _almost certainly_ prime.

+Here is a calculator that allows you to check if any number is prime:

     .calculator
       h3 Prime Checker